cjbrunnen/developer-test/README.md

 ###ISSUE#1

-Some of the text on the page looks a bit strange.
+Some of the text on the page looks a bit strange, for example we see these characters "â€™".
 Please fix it.

 ###ISSUE#2